 Thanks to recent tax reform, we are already experiencing a boost to the economy resulting in economic growth.
 According to a recent Fannie Mae Economic and Housing Outlook, increased business investment will encourage GDP growth throughout 2018.
 This is expected to boost housing demand and many other commercial markets.

 Matthew Classick, in a report from Fannie Mae entitled “Tax Reform Expected to Boost Growth, if the Fed Gets It Right” breaks down what the Fed needs to do.
 He says, “Complementary policy decisions from the Fed are key to continued expansion, however, as the possibility of overly aggressive monetary tightening intended to preempt rising inflation could pose downside risk.”

-Economic growth will be spurred on by a continued decrease in unemployment.
-These numbers have been falling steadily for years, and it is expected to hit the lowest numbers in 50 years.
-Perhaps more importantly, we expect continued growth in wages across all income brackets, which typically increases spending.
+A continued decrease in unemployment will spur on economic growth.
+These numbers have been falling steadily for years and are expected to hit the lowest numbers in 50 years.
+Perhaps more importantly, we expect continued wage growth across all income brackets, which typically increases spending.

 Another reason for the economic growth?
 The Fed has targeted a 2 percent inflation rate, and it looks like that should be hit.
 There is a chance that the Fed could raise interest rates at least twice in 2018, if not a third time.